nivance/2048anything/README.md

 # 2048 Anything

-This is a game of 2048, but with a twist!It is a variation of the 2024 game, and can be used to play all 2048 games.
+This is a game of 2048, but with a twist!

+It is a variation of the 2024 game, and can be used to play all 2048 games.

 You just need to collect a set of pictures and put them under `collections`, then you can play the 2048 game with this set of pictures, similar to "Taylor Swift 2048".